arzoo14/PCP-books/docs/PG/InstrumentingApplications.rst

      - Interprocess communication control.
 If this flag is set, it causes interprocess communication between the instrumented application and the trace PMDA to be skipped.
 This flag is a debugging aid for applications using **libpcp_trace**.
    * - **PMTRACE_STATE_ASYNC**
      - Asynchronous trace protocol.
-This flag enables the asynchronous trace protocol so that the application does not block awaiting acknowledgment PDUs from the trace PMDA.
+This flag enables the asynchronous trace protocol so that the application does not block awaiting acknowledgement PDUs from the trace PMDA.
 In order for the flag to be effective, it must be set before using the other **libpcp_trace** entry points.